 France validly states, “To speak of a change in application of the law is not to regard it now as discarded.”
 Colossians 2:14 does not at all say that the Law was nailed to the cross as God’s standard of holiness; it says that the record of human sin and its prescribed penalties were nailed to the cross.
 If capital punishment is largely a thing of the past—now absorbed in Yeshua’s sacrifice—the standard that required the Messiah’s death is still very much to be considered sin, albeit with a death penalty that has now been remitted by His shed blood!
-Changes to the Torah beyond this are like recognizing the gender equality that Yeshua’s work has restored (Galatians 3:28; contra Genesis 3:16), which might see the position of women significantly elevated and some previous authority structures reworked, but the basic instructions of childrearing and of men also leading the family remain intact.
+Changes to the Torah beyond this are like recognizing the gender equality that Yeshua’s work has restored (Galatians 3:28; contra Genesis 3:16), which might see the position of women significantly elevated and some previous authority structures reworked with a co-leadershp of men and women working together emerging, but the basic instructions of childrearing remain intact.
 General precepts like the Ten Commandments still demand our attention.
 Murder is still murder, homosexuality is still unacceptable, and pork is still unclean.
 However, instruction that largely had a specific ANE context for Ancient Israel in mind, should inform us when we make life decisions, but might not always be enough for modern people.

 In order to be considered “great” in God’s Kingdom, we have to always consider the witness of His commandments in the Torah.
 If we consider them as completely irrelevant and disregard or entirely ignore them in our theological deliberations, we may somehow end up becoming “least.”